yuvval/summer_vision_lang/README.md

-Vision - Language CBMM Summer School Project
+Vision - Language CBMM Summer Course Project
 --------

-First time run:
-open matlab
-cd to voc-dpm
+On a first time run, open matlab, cd to voc-dpm and type:
-type:

     startup
     compile